collapsed-stacks/startups/questions/1177/finding-survey-participants-for-an-idea-with-little-to-no-budget.md

 - tagged: `marketing`, `market-research`
 - score: 4

-<p>I recently graduated college and finally decided to pursue an idea I've had for awhile.
+I recently graduated college and finally decided to pursue an idea I've had for awhile.
 I created a survey in Google and have been using my friends and their friends as my pool of respondents.
 I'm looking for at least 100 responses, but so far, my contacts have only yielded about 30 responses.
-I've looked into some of the paid survey resources online, such as Google surveys and SurveyMonkey, but I really don't have a lot of money to pay people. </p>
+I've looked into some of the paid survey resources online, such as Google surveys and SurveyMonkey, but I really don't have a lot of money to pay people.

-<p>What can I do, with little to no budget, to find more participants for my survey? </p>
+What can I do, with little to no budget, to find more participants for my survey?

 ## Answer 1180